-Therefore we recommend the following: test for the presence of each of the three effects semi-parametrically as we have done in this pape.
+Therefore, we recommend the following: test for the presence of each of the three effects semi-parametrically as we have done in this article.
 If the tests reveal that one dimension can be ignored, then the most parsimonious specification will include only the other two dimensions.
 However, the power of such a test clearly goes up with the dimensions of the data: in some unreported experiments, we found that 12 years and 36 ages led to confusion between a cohort-age and a cohort-year model when the former was the true model, whereas 25 years and 44 ages allowed us to distinguish the two.

-Alternatively, we return to the original recommendations of Rodgers, who strongly advocated the use of a priori information about cohorts or the time period to help identify the model.
+Alternatively, we return to the original recommendations of Rodgers, who strongly advocated the use of a priori information about cohorts or the time periods to help identify the model.
 We note that this approach was the one taken by Stephan and Levin (1991) when they achieved identification by grouping the cohorts in their sample according to the knowledge base to which they were exposed in their graduate training.
-The method used by Turner and Mairesse (2005), grouping in five year intervals, seems somewhat less satisfactory in this context.
-This amounts to achieving identification of the age effect by comparing closely adjacent ages and assuming they come from the same cohort.
-In this case, it would seem preferable to use the actual variation in year of entry into the sample (cohort) for individuals of the same age rather than creating spurious age variation by holding the cohort fixed.
+13 One solution sometimes proposed, grouping cohorts in multi-year intervals seems somewhat less satisfactory in this context.
+This amounts to achieving identification of the age effect by comparing closely adjacent ages and assuming that they come from the same cohort.
+In this case, it would seem preferable to use the actual variation in year of entry into the sample (cohort) for individuals of the same age, rather than creating spurious age variation by holding the cohort fixed.